railsbridge-boston/cookbook/ta-guide.md

 have been any significant changes.

 You may also want to get some helpful advice and information about being a TA.
-Railsbridge has a page of resources and tips for workshop teachers: http://workshops.railsbridge.org/resources-for-teachers/
+RailsBridge has a page of resources and tips for workshop teachers: http://workshops.railsbridge.org/resources-for-teachers/

 ...and a deck you can go through with some more ideas on creating a welcoming